hematology-analyzer-system/frontend/README.md

 ## 1. Introduction

-> **Hematology Analyzer System**  is a hematology data analyzing and management system, contributes in promoting and enhancing the automation, precision and visualization in the process of the following the blood testing results  for engineers, patients and administrators
+> **Hematology Analyzer System**  is a hematology data analyzing and management system, contributes in promoting and enhancing the automation, precision and visualization of the blood testing workflow.
+The entire project can be considered as a centralized software solution for engineers, patients and administrators.

 This front-end project is built by:

--    **Next.js**: Hiệu suất cao, hỗ trợ file-based routing, App Router.
-High performance, support file-based routing and App Router.
+-    **Next.js**: High performance, support file-based routing and App Router.
 -    **Tailwind CSS**: Quick-customized UI, easy Dark-mode configuration and responsiveness.
 -    **TypeScript**: High stability, automatically data-checking.
 -    **Modular Structure**: Support Microservices-orientation division (auth, patient, test-order).